 The gsec utility, although deprecated in Firebird 3, is still available for access to security3.fdb only.
 It cannot be used to manage a custom user database.
-It is recommended that database admins plan to move away from relying on gsec and become familiar with the newer SQL user management features.
+We recommend that database admins plan to move away from relying on gsec and become familiar with the newer SQL user management features.